-Easy guide to buying Disney and Universal Studios tickets UK
+Easy guide to buying Disney and Universal tickets for Florida

 By Helen Wright

-Welcome to passportstamps.uk.
-This post forms part of my ultimate guide to Orlando.
-If you wish to read the guide from the beginning, click here.
-This page is designed to answer questions you may have about buying Disney and Universal Studios tickets UK side as well as all the major theme parks, how long you need to enjoy them properly and to provide a handy guide to buying Orlando park tickets.
-Comments have now been deactivated on the site but please TWEET me if you have any questions or queries.
+This post forms part of my Ultimate Guide to Orlando.
+If you wish to read the guide from the beginning, click here (opens in a new window).
 If you are looking for help or advice about booking flight or hotel packages in Orlando, I explain all the options here.

-Ah, the million dollar question.
+Where is the best place to buy Florida Disney tickets and Universal tickets and which ones to get?
+Ah, well, isn’t that the million dollar question?
+(Not literally, but almost.
+Am I right?).
 To answer this would be to know how long you are in Orlando, who is traveling with you, how much you want to spend, how much you love Disney or Harry Potter or Lego or animals etc etc etc…

-Statistically, the average stay for a UK visitor to Orlando is 15 days and so let’s start there.
-Incidentally, the best package deals for theme park passes also happen to be for two weeks, which is handy.
+Statistically, the average stay for a UK visitor to Orlando is 10 days and so let’s start there.
+Incidentally, 10-day Disney and Universal tickets (or longer) also happen to be the best deals, which is handy.

 NOT SURE WHERE YOU WANT TO GO?
-FIND SOME INSPIRATION IN OUR DETAILED TWO-WEEK ORLANDO ITINERARY
+Find some inspiration in our TWO-WEEK ORLANDO ITINERARY

-Unless you go for a hotel+park package, you will need to buy your theme park passes separately.
-I always buy my Walt Disney World, Sea World, Universal Orlando Universal Studios tickets uk before going to Orlando.
-This is sensible for two reasons; to manage your budget and spread the cost of purchasing them over a longer period of time.
-Plus, 99.9% of the time you get better value for money than when buying your passes on the gate.
-Now it’s time to decide which parks to go to and how long you want to spend in each park.
+Unless you go for a hotel+park package, you will need to buy your theme park passes separately to your flight and hotel.
+I always buy Walt Disney World and Universal Orlando tickets before going to Orlando.
+This is sensible for two reasons; to manage your budget and have the opportunity to spread the cost of purchasing them over a longer period of time.
+Plus, buying in the UK means you always get better value for money than at the gate.

 HOW LONG DO I NEED IN EACH PARK?